clum/LumCSDK/README.md

 # LumCSDK
 SDK for C/C++ functionality.

-See \LumCSDK\TechnicalDataPackage\LumCSDKNotes.docx for more information.
+See \LumCSDK\TechnicalDataPackage\LumCSDKNotes.docx for more information including discussion on folder contents.